aws/aws-sdk-js-v3/clients/client-wafv2/README.md

 see the <a href="https://docs.aws.amazon.com/waf/latest/developerguide/waf-chapter.html">WAF Developer Guide</a>. </p>
 </note>
 <p>WAF is a web application firewall that lets you monitor the HTTP and HTTPS
-requests that are forwarded to an Amazon CloudFront distribution, Amazon API Gateway REST API, Application Load Balancer, AppSync
+requests that are forwarded to a protected resource.
+Protected resource types include Amazon CloudFront distribution, Amazon API Gateway REST API, Application Load Balancer, AppSync
-GraphQL API, Amazon Cognito user pool, App Runner service, or Amazon Web Services Verified Access instance.
+GraphQL API, Amazon Cognito user pool, App Runner service, and Amazon Web Services Verified Access instance.
 WAF also lets you control access to your content, to protect the Amazon Web Services resource that WAF is monitoring.
 Based on conditions that you specify, such as the IP addresses that requests originate from or the values of query strings, the protected resource responds to requests with either the requested content, an HTTP 403 status code